-Continuing on the Container City project, we're a bit behind but I think we'll make it.
+Continuing on the Container City project, we're a bit behind

 The work for this project seems never ending although we're all keeping at it and trying our best which is really good.